Biographies for individuals who are serving as non-executive directors are detailed below.

 Heidi also worked as a lay member of the Aylesbury Vale CCG until 2013.
 She became a non-executive director for Bucks PCT (now Bucks NHS) in 2008 and chairs a Bucks speech and language therapy group.
 She lives in Milton Keynes.

 Helen joined the Trust in March 2018.
 A nurse and health visitor by background, she has worked across the NHS since 1986.
 She has held a variety of senior Executive roles, including Executive Director of Nursing and Operational Director for Learning Disability Services at Northamptonshire Healthcare Trust.
-On top of this, Helen was Deputy Director of Commissioning for Primary Care at NHS Bedfordshire and Director of Community Services.
-She was also Lead Nurse for South Essex Partnership University NHS Foundation Trust.
+On top of this, Helen was Deputy Director of Commissioning for Primary Care and performance at NHS Bedfordshire.
+Prior to her retirement Helen was Director of Community Services and Lead Nurse for in Bedfordshire South Essex Partnership University NHS Foundation Trust.

-Since July 2017, Helen has been operating in an interim consultancy capacity and is currently at Hertfordshire Partnership Foundation Trust.
-She has also worked for the Department of Health, and in advisory roles for the CQC and at Governmental level.
-She lives in South Northamptonshire.
+Since July 2017, Helen has been operating in an interim consultancy capacity supporting service improvement and transformation across many areas/specialities, She has also worked for the then Department of Health, at Governmental level and in advisory roles for the CQC.
+She lives in Deanshanger, South Northamptonshire.

 Haider joined the Trust in April 2020.
 He has held senior positions in a variety of multi-national companies in the technology sector, including GE Healthcare and Microsoft.
 He has a passion for quality, and has previously been an ISO auditor, Six Sigma Blackbelt and is currently a British Standards Institute committee member for Healthcare Organisation Management.